Maratby/Tsunami/README.md

 - Sock and Buskin
 - Any Vanilla Legendary (They all make the same thing, this *might* change in the future)

-(Only the legendary fusion has art right now.
-The other jokers use placeholder art of their material joker that isn't Splash)
+(Not every joker has art at the moment.
+The remaining jokers use placeholder art of their material joker that isn't Splash)

 One tarot card,
 - Aeon: Creates Splash (must have room)